What is Temporary Water Hardness?

 How does alkalinity fit into the equation?

 Alkalinity exists in three forms, carbonate (CO32-), bicarbonate (HCO3-) and hydroxide (OH-).
 We rarely encounter hydroxide alkalinity in cooling tower applications since it exists only when added or when pH exceeds 10.
 Carbonate and bicarbonate alkalinity freely change from one form to the other depending on the pH of the water.
 Carbonate ions are scarce in low pH water.
 Raise the pH of that water and some of the bicarbonate ions become carbonate ions.
 One important difference is that bicarbonate ions are considerably more soluble than carbonates.
-Calcium has only limited solubility with carbonate, but is considerably more soluble with bicarbonate.
+Calcium has only limited solubility with carbonate, but it is considerably more soluble with bicarbonate.
 If the pH is less than 10, it is safe to assume that the hydroxide alkalinity is zero.
 Under this condition, the concentration of carbonate alkalinity equals two times the phenolphthalein alkalinity, or C = 2P.
 Additionally, the concentration of bicarbonate alkalinity equals the total alkalinity minus two times the phenolphthalein alkalinity, or B = M – 2P.
 It also is helpful to understand that total alkalinity equals bicarbonate alkalinity plus carbonate alkalinity, or M = B + C.

 What did that mean?